ZOZO's Contact Solver 🫶

 import bpy

-from zozo_contact_solver import solver
+from bl_ext.user_default.ppf_contact_solver.ops.api import solver

 # Reset any prior state.